jkenney0501/dbt_superstore_dim_model/README.md

 ## Documentation

-Along the way for each step/layer, I document everthing by using the "description" in every yml file for every column or table.
+Along the way for each step/layer, I document everything by using the "description" in every yml file for every column or table.
 We need to be mindful of our audience.
 Typically, at the stage layers or intermediate layer, developers will be our auduence so we try to add wht we think can best help them.
 Below is an example of documentation in dbt cloud.
 You can get way more elaborate with overviews and descriptions but I tend to keep it simple b/c it takes time away from dev and well...., that is generally the strength for most of us.

 dbt docs allow us to:
-- capture tablelevel descriptions
+- Capture tablelevel descriptions
-- capture column level descriptions
+- Capture column level descriptions
-- capture column leveltest descriptions
+- Capture column level test descriptions
-- models referenced
+- Models referenced
-- code
+- Code
 - DAG visuals like below

 Example of the finished DAG from dbt docs: